gabmorg/labelMe/README.md

 # 1 About this package:

 ## 1.1 Description
 `labelMe` is a package allowing clinicians and developers with test image data that requires manual labeling (ex. ultrasounds) to easily spin up a local web application to do so, ensuring data privacy while enabling the interactive convenience of the browser as a platform for this task.
 This is particularly useful to those who work with image-recognition algorithms.
+In hospitals, this is commonly a manual workflow, consisting of opening and renaming each DICOM file available for training.
+Here, the process is significantly more streamlined and sustainable for the 1000s of labels they will have to prepare to train a given algorithm.
+It also runs entirely locally, so no need to worry about privacy measures for shielding patient data.
 A secondary tab shows a visualization that allows the user to compare the ratios of images they have labeled so far, so as to aid in creating a balanced test dataset from the labeling effort.

 &nbsp;